 CMMS features preventing fall-related incidents:

-- Asset-specific inspection tracking: Here, the entity has a unique identification under which each ladder, scaffold component, and safety harness are given with scheduled inspection intervals.
+- Asset-specific inspection tracking: Each ladder, scaffold component, and safety harness receives unique identification with scheduled inspection intervals.

-- Automated inspection reminders: Such systems vis-a-vise following the inspection periods bring the work order generation for equipment nearing inspection due dates or at the end of a lifetime as specified by the manufacturer.
+- Automated inspection reminders: Systems generate work orders for equipment nearing inspection due dates or reaching manufacturer-specified end of life.

-- Mobile QR code verification: Workers scanned asset codes before theirs, allowing instant access to inspection status as well as weight capacity, safety certifications, and usage restriction.
+- Mobile QR code verification: Workers scan asset codes before use, accessing instant inspection status, weight capacity, safety certifications, and usage restrictions.

 Exposure to Hazardous Substances

-Chemical burns, respiratory damage, poisoning, long-term cancer risk—hazardous substances threaten workers in ways both immediate and insidious.
+Chemical burns, respiratory damage, poisoning, long-term cancer risk—hazardous substances threaten workers in both immediate and insidious ways.
 Solvents, acids, heavy metals, combustible dust, toxic gases—industrial environments contain countless materials that can harm or kill.
+The EPA's chemical safety guidelines emphasize proper handling and exposure monitoring.

 Types of hazardous substances and their risks:

-- Corrosive chemicals: acids, alkaline substances that cause chemical burns, tissue damage, and permanent scarring.
+- Corrosive chemicals: Acids and alkaline substances causing chemical burns, tissue damage, and permanent scarring.

-- Toxic gases and vapors: carbon monoxide, hydrogen sulfide, and chlorine cause respiratory failure or systemic poisoning.
+- Toxic gases and vapors: Carbon monoxide, hydrogen sulfide, and chlorine causing respiratory failure or systemic poisoning.

-- Carcinogenic materials: Associated with asbestos, benzene, and chromium compounds, long-term risk of cancer exposure.
+- Carcinogenic materials: Asbestos, benzene, and chromium compounds associated with long-term cancer risk.

 Exposure scenarios leading to injury:

-- Missing or wrongly used personal protective equipment.
+- Missing or improperly used personal protective equipment

 CMMS solutions for hazardous material management: